paperclip-ui/legacy-paperclip/README.md

 ![alt something](./preview.gif)

-Paperclip UIs cover just **HTML, CSS, and primitive components**.
-Developers can import these primitive components into their codebase like so:
+Paperclip UIs cover just **HTML, CSS, and primitive components** for now, and can be imported directly into code like so:

 ```jsx
 import * as styles from "./styles.pc";